 My residency has started.
 This time at Despina, located near down town Rio de Janeiro.
 Simultaneously, I am with friends somewhere in Ipanema.
 Both staged their way to treat me: brunch at ‘Diegobucks’ and dinner at ‘Mac Glen’.
 How to ‘compete’ with these?

-EXOLOGY is my focus on the complexity of life and urgency of human distinction.
+EXOLOGY is my focus on the complexity of life and distinction.
 I aim at developing this performative space and time as spiritual ability of an exodus based on a flexible ecology.
-Thinking of EXOLOGY, I feel “a festival in the wilderness” for which I am excited to kick it off through encounters with a favela in Rio de Janeiro.
-Aiming at this theosophical revolution, I am specifically interested in ‘marginalized economies’.
+Thinking of EXOLOGY, I feel “a festival in the wilderness” for which I am excited to kick it off through encounters with a “favela in Rio de Janeiro”; a ‘communidad’ as they now say.
+Aiming at this theosophical revolution, I am specifically interested in ‘marginalized economies’, for which I use the term “negrotivities”.
 In focusing on ‘marginalized economies’, I am especially interested in distribution of knowledge, social activities, and politics of strength.
-I assume these could be fascinating characteristics to read places such as favela’s and Suriname and to understand spacetime beyond their specific historical context; maybe even to find ways to relate to geopolitics and discourses of distinction.
-I am interested in what defines a favela in Rio de Janeiro, looking at similarities and differences compared to a space in Suriname.
+I assume these could be fascinating characteristics to read favela’s and to understand spacetime beyond their specific historical context; maybe even to find ways to relate to geopolitics and discourses of distinction.
+I am interested in what defines a favela and the art scene in Rio de Janeiro, and to looking at similarities and differences compared to Suriname.

 Some keywords are intersectionalism, feminism/mamaioism, agency, community.
-To start, my question is: How do such spaces relate to processes of urbanization and to what extend could I contextualize public experience of a space in Suriname and the spatiality of a favela related to our global and current environmental issues?
+To start, my question is: How do such spaces relate to processes of social urbanization and to what extend could I contextualize public experience of space, the spatiality of favela, and related to our global and current environmental issues?